-For those of you or your parents that are at least 70 1/2 years old you should know about something called a Qualified Charitable Distribution (QCD).
+This is for those of you and your parents that are at least 70 1/2 years old.

-It’s a wrinkle in the tax code that allows people to take their IRA Required Minimum Distribution (RMD) and give it directly to charity without incurring income tax.
+QCD, Is a wrinkle in the tax code.
+That allows people to take their IRA, Required Minimum Distribution (RMD), and give it directly to charity, without incurring income tax.

-For many people the extra taxable income from their RMD makes more of their social security income taxable (see SS link).
-For others it will mean higher Medicare premiums as your premium is determined by your past income (see link to Medicare premiums).
+For many people the extra taxable income from their RMD, makes their social security more income taxable. (see SS link).
+For others it will mean higher Medicare premiums.
+Your premium is determined by your past income (see link to Medicare premiums).

 Other key points:

-- RMD’s only apply to IRA’s of account owners that are over age 70 1/2.
+- RMD’s only apply to IRA’s and the account owners that are over age 70 1/2.

-- In order to make this happen the distribution check needs to be paid to the qualifying charity, not to you.
+- In order to make this happen.
+The distribution check needs to be paid to the qualifying charity, and not directly to you.

-- While the RMD is no longer taxable, the donor will not get the income tax deduction
+- While the RMD is no longer taxable.
+Donors will not get the income tax deduction and the benefits.

-- A Donor-Advised fund does not qualify for this
+- Although remember that a Donor-Advised fund does not qualify for this.

-- Make sure to discuss with your tax advisor
+- Make sure to do it in the proper way and discuss this with your tax advisor.

 This can be a terrific gifting and tax saving strategy for seniors.

-Please share with anybody you know over 70 1/2 that might want to take advantage of this gifting strategy.
+Please share with anybody you know over 70 1/2.
+They might want to take advantage of this gifting strategy and tax benefit.